Sponsored by USENIX, the Advanced Computing Systems Association.

 Process

 To maintain a wall of separation between paper review and the artifacts, authors will be given the option to submit their artifacts only after their papers have been accepted for publication at USENIX Security.
 The artifact registration deadline is around the camera-ready deadline, while the full artifact submission is about two weeks afterward.
-By the artifact submission deadline, authors can submit their artifacts, Artifact Appendix, and other supporting information of their accepted USENIX Security 2024 paper via the submission form, which will be available here soon, using the provided submission instructions.
+By the artifact submission deadline, authors can submit their artifacts, Artifact Appendix, and other supporting information of their accepted USENIX Security 2024 paper via the submission form using the provided submission instructions.

 Authors define the contents of their artifact submission.
 For example, software, hardware, data sets, survey results, test suites, mechanized (but not paper) proofs, access to special hardware, and so on.
 Authors choose which badges their artifact should be evaluated towards (one, two, or all three of the following Artifacts Available, Artifacts Functional, and Results Reproduced.
 In general, good artifacts are expected to be: consistent with the paper, as complete as possible, well documented, and easy to (re)use.
 The AEC will read the paper and then judge if the artifact meets the criteria for each of the requested badges.